 - Use a command before allowing your pet to accept treats or food (like okay or release or take it).

-- Take your pet to obedience class and/or teach your pet other basic commands such as sit, down, leave it, drop it, come and stay.
+- Take your pet to obedience class and/or teach your pet basic commands such as sit, down, leave it, drop it, come and stay.

 - Give your pet positive experiences with other children (who know how to be gentle with pets), such as your friends’ children.